Battle of Husayd: Battle

 As the forces of Qa'qa' has met Zarmahr in Husayd, while Abu Laila met Ruzbih in Khanafis, Qa'qa' immediately commanded his forces to gallop forward as per instruction of Khalid before whenever he meets an enemy force on his ways.
 Zarmahr in response immediately asked Ruzbih, who is blocked by the forces of Abu laila, to aid his forces instead rather than engaging Abu Laila.
 Qa'qa' personally slew Zarmahr while Ruzbih was in turn killed by 'Ismah.
 Thereafter the Muslims charged.
 The Persians and their allies started to realize their losses and retreated to Khanafis.

 Aftermath

 When the Persian garrison at Khanafis learned of the Persian defeat at Huseid and of the death of their Commander Zarmahr, Mabhuzab and his forces abandoned Khanafis and with his forces moved to Muzayyah further north were more forces were available and defenses were stronger.
 When the Muslim forces under Abu Leila arrived at Khanafis, they found that there were no Persian forces to meet them.

 Khalid, however, was not happy with the operations for the entire Persian garrison at Khanafis had escaped slaughter at the hands of the Muslims.
-So he make a detour to return to his main headquarter to rendezvous with Qa'qa' and Abu Laila further chasing the Persians and their Arab allies towards Muzayyah.
+So he made a detour to return to his main headquarter to rendezvous with Qa'qa' and Abu Laila further chasing the Persians and their Arab allies towards Muzayyah.
 Khalid rode his camel instead of the horse during his return to Ayn al Tamr.